Home

 Photo © Julie Kim

 Lionel Friend was educated at the Royal College of Music in London, where he won all the major conducting prizes.
-Following private study with Hans Schmidt-Isserstedt and Sir Colin Davis, he made his début in 1969 conducting La traviata with Welsh National Opera and until 1972 was also conductor and chorus-master for Glyndebourne Festival Opera and Glyndebourne Touring Opera, specialising in Mozart.
-For the next three years he was Kapellmeister at the Staatstheater in Kassel, Germany.
+Following private study with Hans Schmidt-Isserstedt and Sir Colin Davis, he made his début conducting La traviata with Welsh National Opera and was also conductor and chorus-master for Glyndebourne Festival Opera and Glyndebourne Touring Opera, specialising in Mozart.
+For three years he was Kapellmeister at the Staatstheater in Kassel, Germany.

-On returning to the UK, Lionel Friend held the position of Staff Conductor to English National Opera from 1976 to 1989, conducting more than thirty different productions, including the world première of David Blake's The Plumber’s Gift and working with such producers as Jonathan Miller, Joachim Herz, Götz Friedrich, Harry Kupfer, Richard Jones, Keith Warner and Graham Vick.
-At ENO he also assisted conductors such as Charles Mackerras and Reginald Goodall, a highly influential musician with whom Friend collaborated on all his Wagner productions in London.
+On returning to the UK, for thirteen years Lionel Friend held the position of Staff Conductor to English National Opera, conducting more than thirty different productions, including the world premičre of David Blake's The Plumber’s Gift and working with such directors as Jonathan Miller, Joachim Herz, Götz Friedrich, Harry Kupfer, Richard Jones, Keith Warner and Graham Vick.
+At ENO he also assisted conductors such as Charles Mackerras, Mark Elder and Reginald Goodall, a highly influential musician with whom Friend collaborated on all his Wagner productions in London.

 For two years Lionel Friend was part of Daniel Barenboim's team for The Ring at the Bayreuth Festival and in 1992 also acted as his assistant with the Chicago Symphony in a major Mozart project.
-Until 1996, he was Music Director of New Sussex Opera.
-Their productions of Der fliegende Holländer in 1988 and Tannhäuser in 1990 both won substantial critical acclaim.
+Until 1996, he was Music Director of New Sussex Opera, whose productions of Der fliegende Holländer in 1988 and Tannhäuser in 1990 both won substantial critical acclaim.

 Lionel Friend conducts - close-up, photo by Christian Payne